Aviation Risk Management Process Based on Reality

 Training Important in Reducing Risk

-Being in touch with reality is a key aspect to practicing good risk management.
+Being in touch with reality is a key aspect of practicing good risk management.

 Even the greatest of pilots exhibit hazardous attitudes at some point in their careers.
 The key to recognizing these hazardous attitudes and hazardous situations is being educated on them and their causes.